raditya1117/HoneyBadger/fastapi-testing/article.md

 ### Method Not Allowed error

 The `Method Not Allowed` error occurs due to wrong HTTP method in the API call.
-If a FastAPI endpoint is defined using the POST request method and we call the API endpoint using GET request method, the FastAPI server run into StarletteHTTPException with status code 405.
+If a FastAPI endpoint is defined using the POST request method and we call the API endpoint using GET request method, the FastAPI server runs into StarletteHTTPException with status code 405.
 For instance, we have defined the `/calculate` endpoint using the POST request method.
 When we send a GET request to the endpoint, the FastAPI app runs into StarletteHTTPException exception.

 ```
 curl http://127.0.0.1:8080/calculate/ -X GET -H "Content-Type: application/json" -d '{"operation": "add", "num1":10, "num2": 10}'
 ```

 FastAPI internally handles the StarletteHTTPException and returns the `"Method Not Allowed"` message.

 ```
 {"detail":"Method Not Allowed"}
 ```

 If you check the execution logs, you can see `405 Method Not Allowed` message as follows:

 ```
 INFO:     127.0.0.1:34004 - "GET /calculate/ HTTP/1.1" 405 Method Not Allowed
 ```

 ### Request Validation Error

 FastAPI validates inputs using pydantic models.
 If an incoming request for a FastAPI endpoint doesn't conform to the declared structure and parameter types, FastAPI returns request validation error in response.
-For example, we have defined the /calculate endpoint that with three inputs where the `operation` must be a string and `num1` and `num2` must be floating point numbers or strings that can be converted to floats.
+For example, we have defined the /calculate endpoint with three inputs where the `operation` must be a string and `num1` and `num2` must be floating point numbers or values that can be converted to floats.
 When we pass a string that cannot be converted to a floating point number, we run into the request validation error.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 'HoneyBadger'}'
 ```
 For the above API call, the FastAPI app returns a json object with "JSON decode error" message.

 ```json
 {"detail":[{"type":"json_invalid","loc":["body",43],"msg":"JSON decode error","input":{},"ctx":{"error":"Expecting value"}}]}
 ```

 If you look into the logs, the FastAPI app logs the API calls with request validation errors with the message `422 Unprocessable Entity`.

 ```py
 INFO:     127.0.0.1:38050 - "POST /calculate/ HTTP/1.1" 422 Unprocessable Entity
 ```

 ### HTTP Exception

 HTTP exceptions are built-in FastAPI exceptions that we can use to raise exceptions and send error responses with standard HTTP status codes.
-When we raise an HTTP exception, FastAPI automatially handles the exception and returns the content in the `detail` parameter to as the API response.
+When we raise an HTTP exception, FastAPI automatially handles the exception and returns the content in the `detail` parameter as the API response.
 For instance, we have raised an HTTP exception in our FastAPI app when the requested operation in the API call is other than add, subtract, multiply, and divide.
 Hence, if we pass `write` as an input to the operation field, the calculator app raises the HTTP exception.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "write", "num1":10, "num2": 10}'